symonkipkemei/Automating-Gopillar/ReadMe.md

 1. My skill in architecture, design, visualisation and 3d modelling accrued over a span of 6 years
 2. My programming skills accrued over a span of 1 year
 3. Existing renovation projects amounting to 20 projects
-4. Completed university, does not want to get into mainstream architecture.
-I want to join the programming world but broke at the same time and therefore wants to leverage on the skills learnt to win Gopillar projects.
-   At the same time, I want to continue learning python programming with dataflair

 ## Go_Pillar in summary